Georgetown, Texas: Sun City

 The second-largest economic development activity in Georgetown history was the selection in 1995 of Georgetown as the site for the first-ever Sun City location in Texas.
 Originally called Sun City Georgetown, the project today is called Sun City Texas due to its size and because it draws residents from all over the state.
 As of 2021, about 15,700 people live in the massive, 4,700-acre (and expanding) community, with an average net worth over $1,000,000 per person.
 The economic stimulus, creation of sales tax, banking and investment, and the high rate of community support and volunteerism has had an enormous effect on Georgetown.

 Opened in June 1995, Sun City Texas is a 5,300 acre age-restricted community located in Georgetown, about 10 miles west of I-35 on Williams Drive (RM 2338).
 It is part of the chain of Sun City communities started by the Del E. Webb Construction Company (now a division of PulteGroup).
 Residency is restricted to persons over age 55 (at least one person in a couple has to be 55 or older).
 Sun City Texas is made up mostly of single-family dwellings, but also has duplexes.
 It is legal to drive golf carts on the streets in the development (under a special Texas license exemption with help from Del Webb), and most shopping and the community facilities all have special parking slots for them.

 Opposition to the project has been vocal at times, especially at the start during the zoning process, with arguments against the size of the community, its effect on Georgetown as a family-oriented town, concerns about the costs of providing city utilities, concern about lowered property taxes fixed for retirees under Texas law, and the disproportionate effect of city voting.

-Georgetown is considered to be one of the best places to retire in the nation because of its fairly warm climate year round, close proximity to both the countryside and Austin, excellent medical care including Alzheimer's care, and its increasing population of retirees.
-In 2007, Georgetown was named by Retirement Places Rated (seventh edition) as the Best Place in America to Retire.
-Part of this is because Sun City Texas, a large master-planned community for "active adults 55 and over", calls Georgetown home.
-Twenty-five years after the project groundbreaking, Sun City is now home to nearly 16,000 residents and has been a driving force behind growth, development, and the very shape of Georgetown since its inception.

 Numerous other active adult communities are also found in Georgetown, including the well-respected Wesleyan at Estrella, the Oaks at Wildwood, Heritage Oaks, and many others.
 Various projects offer differing levels of care, including assisted living.
 The city, county, and churches also maintain compassionate-care facilities for the elderly at the Bluebonnet Community Residence.